 Fun Fact: While “The Simpsons” has a pretty good batting average in terms of wins-to-nominations (.392) — better than the second highest winner, “South Park” (.294), as well as “Bob’s Burgers” and “Futurama” (.250) — but of all the series with more than one win, “Star Wars: The Clone Wars” is batting 1.000, winning in 2004 and 2005, back when the category was split between half-hour animated series and hourlong animated series.

-Notable Ineligible Series: “Adventure Time” (HBO Now has not set a release date for the new episodes.)
+Notable Ineligible Series: “Adventure Time” (HBO Max did not release the new episodes in time for 2020 eligibility.)

 The State of the Race